dhis2/dhis2-docs/src/user/using-the-capture-app.md

 The Person profile widget is used for viewing key attributes but not for editing.
 In order to edit the person profile, you must select the `Edit` button to open an edit window.

 ### Feedback widget
-On the enrollment dashboard, you can view the Feedback widget.

 ![](resources/images/capture_app/enrollment-dash-feedback-widget-1.png)

-The feedback widget displays text and key/value-pairs that are triggered by program rules and are not specific to any data element or attribute.
+On the enrollment dashboard, the feedback widget displays text and values that are triggered by certain conditions.
+If the current dashboard triggers some rules set up in the program, the text or values will be automatically displayed.

 #### Empty state
-If there are no feedback for the specific context, the widget will display a text to inform that there are no feedbacks.
+If there isn't any feedback for the current dashboard, the widget shows a short _empty_ message.
-If there are no program rules that could potentially lead to a displayed feedback, the widget will be removed completely.
+If there aren't any program rules that could show feedback for the current dashboard then the widget is hidden.

 ## Enrollment event view and edit page